publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schVIII/m__us_usc_t21_s382.md

             (A)

-             A drug or device described in subsection (a) of this section may be exported to any country, if the drug or device complies with the laws of that country and has valid marketing authorization by the appropriate authority—
+             A drug or device described in subsection (a) may be exported to any country, if the drug or device complies with the laws of that country and has valid marketing authorization by the appropriate authority—

                 (i) in Australia, Canada, Israel, Japan, New Zealand, Switzerland, or South Africa; or